 The oldest bar and restaurant in Santa Fe, El Farol is famous for its food and its live music nightly.
 Enjoy flamenco music and dancers as well as rhythm and blues, folk, Latin jam and more.
 Order tapas, sip a margarita and enjoy the entertainment in the cantina, or sit on the front porch and enjoy the street scene.

 “EL FLAMENCO” is operated under Entreflamenco, a non for profit organization with 501c3 status.
 The venue features the artistry of Granjero, Ramirez and Entreflamenco but will also offer performances of other artistic disciplines, free outreach activities to children, dance instruction, lecture and demonstrations, and exhibits and photography.
 The 2,227 square foot space will also be available for private rentals, weddings and other arts & cultural events.
-Amenities: Live Music, Restaurant.
+Amenities: Entertainment, Live Music, Restaurant.

 Jinja Asian Cafe is a cozy neighborhood restaurant serving pan-Asian food in an intimate setting for casual dining.
 Our goal is to offer the best of Southeast Asian cuisines, featuring our favorite dishes from Japan, China, Thailand, Vietnam, Malaysia, and Singapore.
 Full gluten-free and vegan menus are available.
 For lunch or dinner, relax in a cozy booth and take a little vacation right here in Santa Fe.